GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 1. The ad platform provides the data required to display an ad.
 1. The publisher site displays the ad.
 1. An ad view impression is counted.

+{% Aside %}
+For more detail about the JavaScript calls in this example, see [Sample API usage](https://web.dev/trust-tokens/#sample-api-usage).
+{% endAside %}

 ---